MrMichael3/bodet-scorepad-parser/README.md

 ## Configuration
 - Host and Port:
-Modify the host and port variables in the script to change where the server listens for incoming connections:
+Modify the `host` and `port` variables in the script to change where the server listens for incoming connections:
 ```python
 host = '0.0.0.0'  # Listen on all interfaces
 port = 4001       # Default port
 ```
 - JSON File Location:
-The JSON file location can be customized by changing the filename parameter in the write_status_to_json function.
+The JSON file location can be customized by changing the filename parameter in the `write_status_to_json` function.

 # How It Works
 1. The script listens for TCP connections and receives data in chunks.
 2. Messages are parsed according to predefined markers and structure.
-3. Only messages with type 11 are processed further.
+3. Only messages with type `11` are processed further.
+  - message #11 means floorball.
+For other message types see the [Guide from Bodet](https://static.bodet-sport.com/images/stories/EN/support/Pdfs/manuals/Scorepad/608264-Network%20output%20and%20protocols-Scorepad.pdf)
-4. Extracted information includes:
+5. Extracted information includes:
   - Scores (home and guest teams).
   - Time (in minutes and seconds).
   - Period (handles regular periods as integers and "E" for overtime).